RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ## `rename_problem`

 Rename a problem, including its problem directory.
 If `problems.yaml` is present, also rename the problem in this file.
+For multilingual problmems, asks for problem names in all languages;
+the default problem directory name is based on the English problem name (if present.)
 Do not forget to pass a `--problem` to rename when running this from a contest directory.

 **Flags**